giorgiodema/3GS/codingConventions.md

 here some conventions we'll be using in our project to favor consistency, performance and elegance.

+## Importing files
+As of now, we just import all of the required js files in the right order in the HTML document calling them.
+In the future we may turn to [ES6 modules](https://stackoverflow.com/questions/950087/how-do-i-include-a-javascript-file-in-another-javascript-file/950146#950146).

 ## Object oriented programming

 ### Class declaration